Codecademy/docs/content/discrete-math/concepts/proofs/terms/proof-by-strong-induction/proof-by-strong-induction.md

 ## Steps for Strong Induction

-1. Base Step: Prove that the first element or elements in the series have some property.
+1. `Base Step`: Prove that the first element or elements in the series have some property.
-2. Inductive Step: Prove that if _n_ and all elements prior to n have the relevant property, then _n + 1_ has that property.
+2. `Inductive Step`: Prove that if _n_ and all elements before n have the relevant property, then _n + 1_ has that property.

 ## Example